ADesprets/build-db2-docker/README.md

 docker run -itd --name myapp-mydb --privileged=true --network=myappNetwork --hostname=mydb -p 50000:50000 -e DBNAME=mydb -e LICENSE=accept -e DB2INST1_PASSWORD=db2inst1 -v /home/desprets/mydb/database:/database myapp-mydb:latest
 ```

-## Repeat checking of the db2 logs to ensure DB is setup and running.
+## Check the container logs to ensure DB is setup and running.

-### Note: The .sql files and the .sh files run.
-The .swl files will show errors, but the PopulateDB.sh script should run, and successful create the table and populate the DB, using the same .sql files.
 ```
-docker logs myapp-mydb
+docker logs myapp-mydb -f
 ```

 ### FYI: The docker run command invokes the populateDB.sh inside of the container
-I have added the following commands to set the db2inst1 user password to never expire.
-Run docker logs myapp-mydb command to see the output that it was successful.
+You should see the following commande being executed in the log.

 ```
-echo "set password for db2inst1 to never expire" passwd -x 9999 db2inst1
+echo "set password for db2inst1 so it never expires" passwd -x 9999 db2inst1
 ```